 DNSBL queries (and, as such, DQS queries) are simply A queries for a certain hostname within the DNSBL zone.

-The zones provided by DQS can be divided in two groups
+The zones provided by DQS can be divided in three groups

-sbl, xbl, sbl-xbl, pbl and zen, that provide information about IP addresses
+sbl, xbl, sbl-xbl, pbl, AuthBL and zen, that provide information about IP addresses

 dbl and zrd, that provide information on hostnames and domains

-One must avoid to send IP queries to domain databases or domain queries to IP databases.
+One must avoid to send IP queries to domain databases or domain queries to hash databases, and similar.

 The hostname to be queried in order to know if a certain resource is listed is specific to the type of resource being queried: